Maple Leaf Foods Inc. Multi-Year Accessibility Plan

 - Maple Leaf Foods has implemented a plan to ensure that all corporate websites comply with WCAG 2.0 Level AA and will conduct accessibility reviews of its websites prior to launch.

 Maple Leaf Foods is committed to incorporate accessibility into the design of public spaces when building or making significant renovations to existing public spaces.
-This will be done in accordance with the criteria established by Ontario’s Integrated Accessibility Standards including but not limited to the following:
+This will be done in accordance with the criteria established in existing accessibility standards including but not limited to the following:

 - Outdoor public eating areas.